Overview

 bc.run_jobs(jobs)

-Single-file converter using the configured backend (default: OME-Zarr).
+Convert a single image file to OME-Zarr using the configured backend (default: OME-Zarr).

 bioio-convert SOURCE -d DESTINATION [options]